What you will learn in this post:

-Do you have aches and pains, but traditional creams don’t cut it, or the pills you’ve taken do more harm than good?
-It’s time to consider using topical CBD ointment, derived from cannabidiol, a non-psychoactive compound found in marijuana.
+Do you have aches and pains, but traditional creams don’t cut it?
+Or are the pills you’re taking doing more harm than good?

-CBD ointment is a safe, easy-to-use topical agent that can be applied to almost any bodily area.
+CBD ointment is an easy-to-use topical agent that can be applied to almost any bodily area.
 As with other ointments and topical creams, the goal is to provide localized relief from soreness, inflammation, irritated skin, and similar problems.
 When applied to the skin it doesn’t create the “high” effects that cannabis ingestion does via smoking, vaporizing or eating edibles.

-So CBD ointment is a great alternative for people who don’t want cannabis’ THC high and/or for those who’d like to have other options besides over-the-counter steroid-based creams and are open to cannabis-derived medicine, but don’t want the well-known THC “high”.
+So CBD ointment is a great alternative for people who want other options besides over-the-counter steroid-based creams and are open to cannabis-derived medicine, but don’t want the well-known THC “high”.

 Topical cannabis use dates back thousands of years.
-While its primary form of ingestion has always been smoking, it’s also traditionally been used as a medicinal component to existing remedies such as ointments, salves and tinctures.
+While its primary form of ingestion has always been smoking, cannabis has also traditionally been used as a medicinal component in existing remedies such as ointments, salves and tinctures.

 Topical use has been linked to ancient Egypt, other parts of Africa, and in Europe, where it was used for its antiseptic, antibiotic and pain-relieving properties to treat bacterial infections, skin infections, foot inflammation and localized pain.